rafaol/rafaol.github.io/_pages/about.md

   - /about.html
 ---

-Rafael Oliveira is a post-doctoral research fellow with the [School of Computer Science](https://sydney.edu.au/engineering/about/school-of-computer-science.html), [the University of Sydney](https://sydney.edu.au), Australia.
+Rafael Oliveira is a research fellow with the
+[School of Computer Science](https://sydney.edu.au/engineering/about/school-of-computer-science.html), [the University of Sydney](https://sydney.edu.au), Australia.
 He is currently working for the ARC training centre in Data Analytics for Resources and Environments